Following criticism, FDA proposes redesign of its human food program - KTVZ

 By Jamie Gumbrecht, CNN

-The head of the US Food and Drug Administration on Tuesday proposed sweeping changes to the agency’s food safety programs in order to protect the US food supply and promote better nutrition.
+The head of the US Food and Drug Administration proposed sweeping changes to the agency’s food safety programs Tuesday in order to protect the US food supply and promote better nutrition.

 “The proposed structures for both groups will have clear priorities that are focused on protecting and promoting a safe, nutritious U.S. food supply that more quickly adapts to an ever-changing and evolving environment,” Califf said in a statement.

+“As I look at the 10-year horizon, I see threats from climate change, supply chain disruption and international strife.
+All these factors threaten our ability to provide Americans with safe, plentiful and nutritious food,” Califf said at a news conference Tuesday, adding that the proposed changes to the program could turn that around.

+The new plan would also “elevate the importance of nutrition, given declining life expectancy in the US due in large part to chronic diseases with a basis in nutrition,” he said.

-The announcement follows months of scrutiny of the agency’s handling of a lengthy US infant formula shortage, and past critiques that the agency was too slow to handle other nutrition and food safety issues.
-Last year, Califf commissioned an internal review of the FDA’s handling of infant formula regulation, and an external review from the Reagan-Udall Foundation of its human food program.
+The announcement follows months of scrutiny of the agency’s handling of a lengthy US infant formula shortage and critiques that it was too slow to handle other nutrition and food safety issues.
+Last year, Califf commissioned an internal review of the FDA’s handling of infant formula regulation and an external review from the Reagan-Udall Foundation of its Human Foods Program.

+FDA Principal Deputy Commissioner Dr. Janet Woodcock said the internal review found that the infant formula crisis was a “systems problem, not an individual problem.”

+“We’ve already made changes in leadership, as you know, as things evolve in the program, but the short answer is, no one is going to be reassigned or fired because of the infant formula situation,” Califf said.

+Califf said he would be “directly responsible” for some of the duties related to the Human Foods Program.

+“Of course, we’ll miss Frank.
+He was certainly an expert in how the foods industry works.
+But it’s also the case that, as we’re making these changes, we are really going to consolidate these functions, and we’re going to recruit a new leader who will be in charge,” he said.
+“In the interim, I’ll be directly responsible for the efforts in the commissioner’s office related to the Human Foods Program, so I think we’ve got it covered.”

-Califf said details of the proposed restructure are still in development, and more details will be provided at the end of February.
+Califf said that details of the proposed restructure are still in development and that more details will be provided at the end of February.

-Mitzi Baum, CEO of the advocacy group STOP Foodborne Illness, said in a statement the revamp would mark “significant cultural changes” that could lead to accelerated decision-making and better communication, but noted “many details have yet to be determined,” including who would lead this change.
+Mitzi Baum, CEO of the advocacy group STOP Foodborne Illness, said in a statement that the revamp would mark “significant cultural changes” that could lead to accelerated decision-making and better communication, but she noted that “many details have yet to be determined,” including who would lead this change.

 The-CNN-Wire